olifang/olifang.github.io/content/_index.md

       title: 'Recent News'
       subtitle: ''
       text: |-
-        Aug.
-14, 2024: I will attend the **2024 FMA Annual Meeting** and present my job market paper at the Doctoral Student Consortium on Oct.
+        **[Aug.
+2024]** I will attend the **2024 FMA Annual Meeting** and present my job market paper at the Doctoral Student Consortium on Oct.
 16 and Session 008 (DSC JMP Presentation Session) on Oct.
-17. <br>Looking forward to seeing you in Texas!
+17.Looking forward to seeing you in Texas!
     design:
       columns: '1'